 Spinoffs / Sequel

-In 1990, Burton hired Jonathan Gems to write a sequel titled Beetlejuice Goes Hawaiian.
-“Tim thought it would be funny to match the surfing backdrop of a beach movie with some sort of German Expressionism, because they’re totally wrong together,” Gems reflected.
-The story followed the Deetz family moving to Hawaii, where Charles is developing a resort.
-They soon discover that his company is building on the burial ground of an ancient Hawaiian Kahuna.
-The spirit comes back from the afterlife to cause trouble, and Betelgeuse becomes a hero by winning a surf contest with magic.
-Keaton and Ryder agreed to do the film, on the condition that Burton directed, but both he and Keaton became distracted with Batman Returns.
+Burton commissioned Jonathan Gems to write a sequel, Beetlejuice Goes Hawaiian, in 1990.
+“Tim felt it’d be amusing to pair the surfing backdrop of a beach movie with some sort of German Expressionism,” Gems remarked.
+The plot followed the Deetz family as they relocated to Hawaii, where Charles plans to build a resort.
+They quickly learn that his company is constructing on the site of an old Hawaiian Kahuna’s grave.
+Betelgeuse becomes a hero after winning a surf contest with magic, and the ghost returns from the afterlife to sow havoc.
+Burton agreed to helm the film on the condition that Keaton and Ryder star, but he and Keaton were both preoccupied with Batman Returns.

 Burton was still interested in Beetlejuice Goes Hawaiian in early 1991.
 Impressed with Daniel Waters’ work on Heathers, Burton approached him for a rewrite.
 However, he eventually signed Waters to write the script for Batman Returns.

-In September 2011, Warner Bros. hired Seth Grahame-Smith, who collaborated with Burton on Dark Shadows and Abraham Lincoln: Vampire Hunter, to write and produce a sequel to Beetlejuice.
-Grahame-Smith signed on with the intention of doing “a story that is worthy of us actually doing this for real, something that is not just about cashing in, is not just about forcing a remake or a reboot down someone’s throat.”
-He was also adamant that Keaton would return and that Warner Bros. would not recast the role.
+Seth Grahame-Smith, who worked with Burton on Dark Shadows and Abraham Lincoln: Vampire Hunter, was engaged by Warner Bros. in September 2011 to write and produce a sequel to Beetlejuice.
+Grahame-Smith agreed to work on the project with the goal of creating “a story worthy of us actually doing this for real, something that isn’t just about cashing in, something that isn’t just about pushing a remake or reboot down someone’s throat.”
+He was also adamant that Keaton will reprise his part and that Warner Bros. would not recast it.

 Burton and Keaton have not officially signed on but will return if the script is good enough.